UWB Policy on Use of University Facilities

 - UWB will not make its facilities or services available to organizations which do not assure the UWB that they do not discriminate against any person because of race, color, religion, national origin, sex, sexual orientation, age, handicap or status as a Vietnam era or disabled veteran, except where such organizations have been exempted from provisions of applicable state or federal law or regulations.

 - The Commons area was designed to be used as a space for students to meet, study, eat and relax.
 For this reason, we are unable to schedule the Commons for special lectures or events during a regular school day.
-We will welcome student events that are all inclusive and don’t require cordoning off the area.
+We will welcome student events that are all inclusive and do not require cordoning off the area.
 As patterns of usage by students are determined, UWB hopes to welcome requests for use during evenings, weekends and breaks.

 - UWB facilities may be used for events and forums regarding ballot propositions and/or candidates who have filed for public office when the event has received preliminary approval by the director of an administrative or academic unit and final approval by the UWB UUF Committee or designee.
 There are, however, certain limitations on the use of UWB facilities for these political activities as outlined in WAC 478-136-030.